llimllib/ytgif/README.md

 -fontsize:      the font size for the caption.
 Defaults to 30 if caption set,
                 otherwise to whatever ffmpeg defaults it to
 -whisper:       use OpenAI's `whisper` to generate captions
+-whisper-large: use whisper's "large" model instead of its medium one.
+May download a large model file
 ```

 ## PREREQUISITES